 Building links with the neighbourhood in Lauttasaari started well ahead of time even before the Foundation moved into the manor.
 Once again, contemporary art was one of the means of building the connections.
 In September 2017, the Neighbourhizome (Naapurihmasto) group of three artists – Heini Aho, Leena Kela and Eero Yli-Vakkuri – began working as the Lauttasaari Manor’s artists in residence, though without a workspace of their own.

 The aim of the group was to promote the interaction of Kone Foundation and Lauttasaari residents, introduce contemporary art to the local community and develop the future residency programme of the manor.
 The group organised two discussions in Lauttasaari and participated in the Lauttasaari Day event where it sought partners and premises.
 At the manor’s roofwetting party, Neighbourhizome delighted the audience with a performance, after which the group retired to its weekend-long residence in a private apartment it had rented in Lauttasaari.
-Naapurihmasto will continue its work until June 2018.
+Naapurihmasto continued its work until June 2018.